 Actual yams are not easily found in the United States, and they have a dark, rough outside, and a dry, white, starchy inside.
 If you want to learn more about the differences between these two varieties, you can read more here.

-Can I roast sweet potatoes with the peels on?
+Can I roast these with the peels on?

 I don’t recommend keeping the peels on – they can be a bit tough, and you won’t get the same golden brown, crispy edges on each piece if you leave the peels on.